zeeblo/LethalMystery-alpha/README.md

 Once the ship is in space, remember to type "eject" in the terminal.
 It will prompt you with a message asking you if you want to continue, type "c".
 This will flush the ship of previous items

+## How many tasks are there?
+By default the crew has to bring back 13 items to the ship to win the game.

+The host can edit this in the terminal by typing `edit_tasks (num)` eg. `edit_tasks 80` will make it so that people have to bring back **8** scraps in total.

+## The game ended but the ship isnt taking off
+If the host is still alive then they can go on the terminal and press `stop` in the terminal.

+If the host is dead then they need to press `numpad3` on their keyboard (once).